icoloma/queue4gae/README.md

     bindQueue4Gae();
   }

-  /**
-   * An ObjectMapper instance that knows how to serialize GAE classes.
+  // bind an ObjectMapper that knows how to handle classes specific to GAE private void bindObjectMapper() {
-   * Put here the classes that will be attributes in your tasks */ private void bindObjectMapper() {
     ObjectMapper objectMapper = new ObjectMapper();
     objectMapper.registerModule(new GaeJacksonModule());
     bind(ObjectMapper.class).toInstance(objectMapper);
   }

-  /**
-   * Configure Queue4Gae
-   */
-  private void bindQueue4Gae() {
+  // bind the classes required by Queue4Gae private void bindQueue4Gae() {

-    // Set the QueueService and InjectionService implementations bind(QueueService.class).to(QueueServiceImpl.class);
+    bind(QueueService.class).to(QueueServiceImpl.class);
     bind(InjectionService.class).to(GuiceInjectionService.class);

-    // Change this with your task URL bindConstant().annotatedWith(Names.named(QueueService.TASK_URL)).to("/task");
+    // Change this to your task URL bindConstant().annotatedWith(Names.named(QueueService.TASK_URL)).to("/task");
   }